LibreSolar/bms-c1/spec/3-requirements.md

 **Cons:**

 - Significantly more expensive than bq76952 (approx. 3 times more)
-- No integrated pack-level protection (intended for modular high-voltag BMS)
+- No integrated pack-level protection (intended for modular high-voltage BMS)

 Features according to Datasheet: